Hail the Usurper!

 Jarls of Orkney and the Shetland Islands, 965-1091 AD

 Thorfinn Skullsplitter r.965-979, Son of Torf, a feared and respected Thrall of many sea-born raids and battles against Alban and Moravian thanes.
-It was said that he killed nearly one thousand men in his lifetime and that the plunder he took in summer raids could have overfilled every chest and treasury in the known kingdoms.
-Thorfinn had five sons, Arnfinn, Ljot, Hlodvir, Erik, and Skula as well as five daughters.
+It was said that Thorfinn killed nearly one thousand men in his lifetime and that the plunder he took in summer raids could have overfilled every chest and treasury in the known kingdoms.
+He killed two sons of King Eric Bloodaxe, King of Norway and King of Northumbria after they raided the Orkney isles and committed great excesses.
+He ruled until old age.
+Thorfinn had five sons, Arnfinn, Ljot, Hlodvir, Erik, and Skula, as well as five daughters.

 Arnfinn r.979-982 Eldest son of Thorfinn Skullsplitter who was known for his courage and prowess with battle axes.
 Called Arnfinn Steelaxe by the men of his fleet which had as many as twenty ships, rivaling that of his fathers when he was Jarl of Orkney.
 Led a raid to the Faroe islands from which only he returned in the year 972.
-Made Jarl after his father died in 979, marrying King Kenneth II of Alba’s eldest daughter, ruling until he was slain in a battle at sea against his brother Ljot in 982 AD.
+Made Jarl after his father died in 979, marrying King Kenneth II of Alba’s eldest daughter.
+Arnginn ruled well until he was slain in a battle at sea against his brother Ljot in 982 AD.

 Ljot r.982-985 Son of Thorfinn Skullsplitter.
 Ljot Killed his brother Arnfinn in a battle at sea which claimed the lives of both of Ljot’s grown sons.
 Ljot eventually lost his crown to his brother Hlodvir the third son of Thorfinn Skullsplitter, who exiled him to the Faroe Islands.
 Ljot died living the life of a simple fisher in the year 1000 AD.